creshpay/cresh-tt-frontend/README.md

 To realize this test, you can choose one of the following framework you're the most confortable with.

-Setup your project either manually or with one of our project CLI recommendations
 - Angular [cli](https://cli.angular.io/)
 - React [reactApp](https://create-react-app.dev/docs/getting-started/)
 - VueJS [vuecli](https://cli.vuejs.org/)
 - ... or even Vanilla

-**/!\ JQuery is banned.
+Setup your project either manually or with one of the framework recommendations.

+**/!\ Do not use JQuery.
 Ever.**

-Of course, you are free to use any of the CSS naming convention/methodology, or any testing libraries other than the one provided by the CLI.

 For this challenge we would like you to replicate a screen from our app.

 It displays 2 tabs, one for ongoing instalments and the other for payments history.
 At the top you have the total still due and the total spent, in that order.

+## Constraints

+- You must use Typescript as it is widely used across our code.
+- Though the screens are aimed to be displayed on a mobile screen, they should adapt on a variety of screen sizes to demonstrate your ability to handle responsive mode.
+- You are free to use any design you'd like, either from your own creation or using some existing template.

 ### Blueprints